sauterto/climate_modelling/_build/html/_sources/docs/seb.md

 >temperature.
 So we have to find the surface temperature which fulfils the
 >condition SEB(T0)=Q0+H0+E0=0.
 Once the optimization function is written, we
 >use the minimize function from the scipy module to find the temperature values.

->**Task 3**: Take the heat equation from the previous chapters and
->extend it to 2 dimensions (depth x width).
-As a boundary condition at the
->earth's surface, couple the SEB model via the ground heat flux.
-Assume a
->suitable diurnal cycle for the shortwave radiation and the 2 m temperature.
-At
->the lower boundary we use a Neumann condition with a gradient of zero.

->**Task 4**: As a last step, we couple the soil module (SEB + Heat transport in
->soil) with the boundary layer model (Advection-diffusion equation).
-Consider
->different land use classes (water, land) in the soil module.
-Repeat the
->land-sea effect experiment with this model.